joerick/pyinstrument/docs/guide.md

 `pyinstrument.renderers.JSONRenderer`, `pyinstrument.renderers.HTMLRenderer`,
 `pyinstrument.renderers.SpeedscopeRenderer`.

+**Set a custom interval**

+You can configure the sampling interval using setting's variable `PYINSTRUMENT_INTERVAL`.
+Default value is 0.001.

 ## Profile a web request in Flask

 A simple setup to profile a Flask application is the following: